SERE: Exploring Feature Self-relation for Self-supervised Transformer: Method

-where the $T$ is the matrix transpose operation, $t_p$ is the temperature parameter that controls the sharpness of the ${\rm Softmax}$ function.
-In the pixel-level self-relation matrix, each row represents the relation of one pixel to each other pixels and is normalized by the ${\rm Softmax}$ function to generate probability distributions.
+where $\mathbb{O}(p_1)\in R^{C\times H_sW_s}$ is the feature sampled in the overlapping region, $T$ is the matrix transpose operation, and $t_p$ is the temperature parameter that controls the sharpness of the ${\rm Softmax}$ function.
+In the spatial self-relation, each row represents the relation of one local patch to other patches and is normalized by the ${\rm Softmax}$ function to generate probability distributions.

-\myPara{Self-supervision with pixel-level self-relation.} The pixel-level self-relation matrix can be used by arbitrary existing self-supervision methods.
+\myPara{Self-supervision with spatial self-relation.} Spatial self-relation can be used as the representation of many forms of self-supervisions.
 For simplicity, we give an example of using self-relation for asymmetric non-contrastive self-supervision loss~\cite{byol,Chen_2021_CVPR} as follows:

-where the ${\rm R}_{e}$ is the cross entropy loss measuring two self-relation distributions, $g_p$ is the prediction head for asymmetric non-contrastive loss and we empirically find that it benefits the representation quality.
-This loss function enforces the consistency among the pixel-level self-relations of different views.
+where ${\rm R}_{e}$ is the cross-entropy loss, $\StopG$ is the stop-gradient operation to avoid training collapse following~\cite{Chen_2021_CVPR}, and $g_p$ is the prediction head for asymmetric non-contrastive loss~\cite{byol,Chen_2021_CVPR} consisting of a fully connected layer, a batch normalization layer, and a ReLU layer.

-\myPara{Multi-head self-relation.} In ViTs, the MHSA performs multiple parallel self-attention operations by dividing the feature into $M$ parts, where each part has $\frac{C}{M}$ channels.
-Considering that different heads might focus on different patterns of image~\cite{caron2021emerging}, we also apply such multi-head scheme when modeling the pixel-level self-relations.
-Specifically, the feature map of one view is split into $M$ parts across the channel dimension, where each part generates a unique pixel-level self-relation matrix.
+\myPara{Multi-head spatial self-relation.} In ViT, the MHSA performs multiple parallel self-attention operations by dividing the feature into multiple groups.
+It is observed that different heads might focus on different semantic patterns~\cite{caron2021emerging}.
+Inspired by this, we divide the feature embeddings into $M$ groups along the channel dimension and calculate the spatial self-relation within each group, obtaining $M$ spatial self-relations for each view.
+By default, we choose $M=6$, as shown in \tabref{tab:multi_head}.